-Dean Ambrose, alongside his Shield brethren, Roman Reigns and Seth Rollins, made an incredible main roster debut at Survivor Series 2012 when they powerbombed Ryback through the announce table.
+Jon Moxley previously known as Dean Ambrose, alongside his Shield brethren, Roman Reigns and Seth Rollins, made an incredible main roster debut at Survivor Series 2012 when they powerbombed Ryback through the announce table.
 This interference allowed CM Punk to defeat John Cena and keep his WWE Championship.

 The Shield then helped Punk a few more times before dissociating with him, but continuing their attack on various Superstars, including The Undertaker, and bringing ‘justice’ in WWE.

-United States Championship reign
+United States Championship Reign

 Ambrose’s first singles feud in the main roster was against Kofi Kingston, for the WWE United States Championship.
 At the Extreme Rules PPV in 2013, The Lunatic Fringe won his first championship in the main roster after defeating Kingston for the United States Championship.
 He then had a brief feud with Kane, against whom he retained his title, and then against Rob Van Dam, and the title remained firmly around his waist.